Early Childhood Education

 ECE 342 Constructive Math and Science in Early Childhood Education

-The course is an introduction to the constructivist approach to teaching math and science concepts in early childhood education.
-The content and teaching techniques support the perspective that children construct knowledge through a dynamic, interactive process that facilitates their development of working theories related to math and science.
-Topics include an overview of the role of the teacher in developing appropriate experiences for children and a review of current standards and guidelines, including California's Early Learning Foundations and Frameworks.
+The course is an introduction to the constructivist approach to teaching math and science in early childhood education.
+The content and teaching strategies support the perspective that children construct knowledge through a dynamic, interactive process that facilitates their development of working theories related to math and science.
+Topics include an overview of the role of the teacher in developing appropriate experiences for children and a review of current standards and guidelines.

 Student Learning Outcomes